 To make a click action data driven - for example selecting a context menu item for 'expires' value (1 week, 1 year...) - you need to define a variable used for identification within a RanoreXPath expression.

 Select that action item within the 'AddEntry' recording which simulates a click on a menu item and open the context menu as shown below.
 Click on 'Make Item Variable...' to open the path editor.

 When looking at the repository, you can see that the item pointing to the menu item is now using the variable within the path expression specified previously.

 Repeat the same procedure to add a new variable 'varIconIndex' into the repository item which is connected to the icon list view.

-The recording 'AddNewEntry' now uses six variables.
+The recording 'AddEntry' now uses six variables.
 Four of them are used for key sequences directly within the recording while the others are used within the repository.
-To get an overview about all variables used within the recording simply click the 'Variables' button as shown below.
+To get an overview of all variables used within the recording simply click the 'Variables' button as shown below.

-Select the test case which uses the 'AddNewEntry' recording and open the 'Data Source' dialog by clicking the 'Manage Data Sources' button in the tool bar.
+Select the test case which uses the 'AddEntry' recording and open the 'Data Source' dialog by clicking the 'Manage Data Sources' button in the tool bar.

 This Excel file contains the fields Title, Username, Password, URL, Expires and IconIndex.

 Note: The top row is handled as a header.
 Therefore the cells of the first row will be interpreted as captions for the current column.